 How To Use Your Sorority Network After College

 If you, like my mom, my sister, and myself, had the unique experience of joining a sorority in college, you’re in luck: you’ve got a network built-in for you.
-You’ve probably heard this over and over during rush, sisterhood events, and any time you explain to someone why they too should join in on the Greek life fun.
+You’ve probably heard this repeatedly during rush, sisterhood events, and any time you explain to someone why they, too, should join in on the Greek life fun.

-Being in a sorority myself, I decided to create a survey that I then put out into the virtual universe, asking sorority alums to respond, stating how they stay involved with their sorority post-graduation, and in what ways they use their sorority network.
+Being in a sorority myself, I created a survey that I then put into the virtual universe, asking sorority alums to respond, stating how they stay involved with their sorority post-graduation and in what ways they use their sorority network.

 The first step of sorority networking is to find a way to maintain your connections after college.

-From my own survey, I found that 100% of participants continued to receive organization publications such as newsletters and magazines.
-These publications are usually free and sent fairly frequently, so you can keep up with your chapter, as well as other chapters across the U.S. (or the globe if you’re international—my sorority actually extends to Canada).
+From my survey, I found that 100% of participants continued receiving organization publications such as newsletters and magazines.
+These publications are usually free and sent frequently, so you can keep up with your chapter and other chapters across the U.S. (or the globe if you’re international—my sorority extends to Canada).

 This is an excellent way to: